If you have decided to start a keto diet, you may be wondering what is the keto food pyramid and what can you eat?

 While it may seem daunting to have to reduce your carb intake to such an extent on the keto diet, you may be pleasantly surprised with these easy low-carb swaps, guaranteed to be enjoyed by the whole family!

-There are numerous charts in the post for breakfast, lunch, dinner, desserts and drinks.
+There are quick and easy low-carb and keto cheat sheets you can follow.
+There are numerous charts in the post for breakfast, lunch, dinner, desserts, and drinks.

 Start with one at a time and work your way down the lists.